 Some organisms (eg, certain strains of pneumococci, meningococci, Haemophilus influenzae type b) have a capsule that blocks phagocytosis, making these organisms more virulent than nonencapsulated strains.
 However, capsule-specific opsonic antibodies can bind to the bacterial capsule and facilitate phagocytosis.

 Bacterial proteins with enzymatic activity (eg, protease, hyaluronidase, neuraminidase, elastase, collagenase) facilitate local tissue spread.
 Invasive organisms (eg, Shigella flexneri, Yersinia enterocolitica) can penetrate and traverse intact eukaryotic cells, facilitating entry from mucosal surfaces.

 Organisms may release toxins (called exotoxins), which are protein molecules that may cause disease (eg, diphtheria, cholera, tetanus, botulism) or increase the severity of the disease.
 Most toxins bind to specific target cell receptors.
 With the exception of preformed toxins responsible for some food-borne illnesses (eg, botulism, staphylococcal or Bacillus cereus food poisoning), toxins are produced by organisms during the course of infection.

 Endotoxin is a lipopolysaccharide produced by gram-negative bacteria and is part of the cell wall.
-Endotoxin triggers humoral enzymatic mechanisms involving the complement, clotting, fibrinolytic, and kinin pathways and causes much of the morbidity in gram-negative sepsis.
+Endotoxin triggers humoral enzymatic mechanisms involving the complement, clotting, fibrinolytic, and kinin pathways and causes much of the morbidity in gram-negative bacterial sepsis.